 Individual meanings for the cards still exist, but in each spread, their positioning can gain a unique interpretation.

+There are several types of tarot readings and spreads to consider.
 An example is the “Fire of Creation” spread, in which the card in the “kindling” position represents a starting point for your journey or project.

 Tip #2: Specific Spreads Provide Guidance